 This UK based fansite represents years of hard work by Evil Dead fans to assemble the the definitive online resource covering every aspect of the original Evil Dead trilogy, from the early Super-8 days, through The Evil Dead, Evil Dead II & Army Of Darkness, pulling together a vast array of sources to present the most comprehensive website ever.
-It does not cover The Evil Dead 2013 remake, nor Ash Vs Evil Dead.
+It does not cover The Evil Dead 2013 remake, nor the Ash Vs Evil Dead TV series.

 One new entry has been added to Reader's Tales in the Features section, entitled Sam Raimi & The Fixed Competition, submitted by UK reader David.
 Within that story he mentions a competition prize of a Walkman, customised with Evil Dead artwork.
 While this specific Walkman was ultimately lost over the years, if anyone else remembers this item or even still has it, please get in touch!